ksclarke/jiiify-presentation/README.md

 Jiiify Presentation is a [IIIF Presentation](http://iiif.io/api/presentation) library for Java.
 It does not contain a server.
 It's just for working with IIIF presentation manifests.

+*Warning:* The API for v3 is still in active development.
+There will definitely be breaking changes before the library reaches version 1.0.0.
+After it reaches 1.0.0 and becomes stable, the project will use semantic versioning to indicate the types of changes associated with new releases.

 ### Getting Started

 A very simple example of using jiiify-presentation follows: